 Dr. Valeria Bragaglia joined the IBM Research-Zurich Lab as a Post-doctoral Researcher in February of 2018.
 In 2020 she became a research staff member of the Neuromorphic Devices and System group.

 Her research focuses on hardware implementations of brain-inspired computing concepts for efficient learning and problem solving.
 In particular, she is responsible for developing the material and tune its physical properties to build new performing devices and circuit architectures for electrical cognitive computing, such as networks of memristors.
-She is strongly involved in the growth and the characterization of thin oxide films.
+She is strongly involved in the growth and the characterization of thin films.
 She is also engaged in the fabrication and characterization of novel devices and circuits that exploit the unique properties of the developed materials.
 The covered technologies of her research are ReRAM, PCM, Ferroelectric memories and ECRAM.